 There are three main types of coronavirus tests available: PCR tests, antigen tests, and antibody tests.

 PCR tests determine if you have an active SARS-CoV-2 coronavirus infection.
 This is done by checking a sample of nasal secretion (which may be collected with a nasopharyngeal swab) for the genetic material of the virus.
 In the case of COVID-19, this kind of viral testing is specifically referred to as RT-PCR, which stands for “reverse transcription polymerase chain reaction.”
-The RT-PCR test is widely regarded as the “gold standard” for COVID-19 testing, and is the method used by the Everlywell COVID-19 Test Home Collection Kit.
+The RT-PCR test is widely regarded as the “gold standard” for COVID-19 testing.

 Antigen tests detect specific proteins—known as antigens—that are unique to the coronavirus.
 Nasopharyngeal secretions are commonly used as the sample type for antigen testing, and positive results indicate a current infection.
 Rapid antigen tests have been developed that can generate results in just 15 minutes.
 However, while it may take longer to get results from an RT-PCR test, an antigen test has a higher chance of missing an active infection.